sensejs/sensejs/packages/typeorm/README.md

-# TypeORM integration for SENSE.js
+# TypeORM integration for SenseJS

-This package integrate TypeORM as a module and make `Connection`, `EntityManager`, repositories for each components be injectable.
+This package integrates TypeORM as a module and make `Connection`, `EntityManager`, repositories for each component be injectable.